Public health officials enlist youth to slow the rapid spread of COVID-19 among young people in Seattle

 Artists are free to discuss how they’re coping with the pandemic and share tips and advice.
 Interspersed between the acts are conversations about how to stay safe and sane in a pandemic — all guided by young people.

-“There’s a lot of outreach being done to youth, but there hasn’t been a lot of outreach by youth for youth,” said Anya Shulka, a 17-year-old arts activist who moderated a panel discussion with health officials and musicians during the Nov.
+“There’s a lot of outreach being done to youth, but there hasn’t been a lot of outreach by youth for youth,” said Anya Shukla, a 17-year-old arts activist who moderated a panel discussion with health officials and musicians during the Nov.
 28 concert.

 The need to communicate more effectively with young people is reflected in the statistics.

-Note: Correction: This story previously included an incorrect spelling of Anya Shukla’s name.